opencord/cord/docs/cord_in_china.md

-# Operating CORD in China
+# Installing CORD in China

-Different community members reported problems operating CORD in China.
-This section provides a practical guide and some suggestions on how to install the main platform, the use cases, as well as how to manage them after their setup.
+There are several complications in installing and operating CORD in China.
+This section provides some practical suggestions on how to work around these issues.

-## Install the CORD platform (4+)

-The guide explains how to install the CORD platform in China, providing some specific suggestions and customizations.

-> Note: the guide assumes you've already read the main [CORD installation
+> Note: The following assumes you've already read the main [CORD installation
 > guide](install_physical.md), that you've understood the hardware and software
 > requirements, and that you're well aware of how the standard installation
 > process works.

-### Update Ubuntu repositories
+## Update Ubuntu Repositories

-We know that the default Ubuntu repositories are quite slow in China.
+The default Ubuntu repositories are quite slow in China.
 The following repository should work faster:

 [https://mirrors.tuna.tsinghua.edu.cn/help/ubuntu/](https://mirrors.tuna.tsinghua.edu.cn/help/ubuntu/)